-As of 1 March 2003, two carriers have committed a total of 45 B-767 aircraft to the Stage III AE CRAF segment.
-This current commitment exceeds the anticipated JCS lift requirement.
+(b)(5) This current commitment exceeds the anticipated JCS lift requirement.
 AE shipset (AESS) kits, used to convert commercial passenger aircraft for the AE mission, provide the capability for 87 litters, medical crew, and 20 plus ambulatory patients.
 While AE CRAF requirements are currently met, the loss of one or both carriers could prove troublesome.
 The CRAF office has had significant difficulty in convincing other carriers to sign up to the program due to the extra risks involved (compared with standard passenger operations), especially the concerns with the proximity of the liquid oxygen subsystem to the electronic equipment compartment in the forward cargo hold.

 Intratheater Airlift Requirements.
 C-130s are the backbone of the Air Force theater airlift fleet.
 In August 1997, HQ AMC formed a multi-command C-130 Tiger Team to identify problems with the C-130 weapon system and develop an integrated long-term plan to resolve the many issues.
 The team examined C-130 requirements, training issues, and fleet modernization strategies, and recommended a fleet beddown plan in its C-130 Tiger Team Final Report, published on 10 April 1998.
-The MAF commanders agreed to an investment strategy for this overall plan, which included the acquisition of simulators/training devices, replacing the oldest C-130s with new C-130Js, and completing the Avionics Modernization Program (AMP) for the C-130Es and C-130Hs.
+The MAF commanders agreed to an investment strategy for this overall plan, which included the acquisition of simulators/training devices, replacing the oldest C-130Es and C-130Hs.
 An updated Tiger Team Report was published on 30 April 1999 and was officially released to the public in June 1999.